inflearn logo

 Q. How much JPA/Hibernate knowledge is required?

-Experience in implementing CRUD with Spring Data JPA is sufficient.
+Experience with implementing CRUD using Spring Data JPA is sufficient.

 Q. Which database is used?

-We provide comparative benchmarks for four databases: MySQL, PostgreSQL, Oracle, and SQL Server.
+We provide comparative benchmarks across four databases: MySQL, PostgreSQL, Oracle, and SQL Server.

 We also cover how to test in actual production database environments rather than just H2.